HarieshMK/HarieshMK.github.io/index.md

 ---
 layout: default
 title: Home
+description: "The Unexciting Money Club: A practical guide to boring, disciplined wealth building.
+Real-life finance lessons from Hariesh Murugan for long-term thinkers.
+No hype, just boring but useful decisions."
 ---

 ## Real-life finance.
 No hype.
 No shortcuts.
+...

 Most personal finance content is either fake screenshots, overpromises, or straight-up noise.